formapro/pvm/README.md

 The library provides us with a frame to build a [workflow](https://en.wikipedia.org/wiki/Workflow), business processes such as [BPMN](http://www.bpmn.org/).
 It works like this: you build a process, create nodes and transitions, link them up.
 Than you can do:

-* It could be saved and used later.
+* Save process and execute later.
-* It could be executed with the process engine.
-* The processes could be visualized.
-* Tasks could be executed asynchronously
-* It shows the current state and reflect any chagnes or movements
+* Clone and execute several processes.
+* Pause & continue execution.
+* Supports async transition.
+Execute tasks in parallel.
+* Supports fork-join, conditions, cycles
+*

 It is backed up by [workflow nets (WF-nets)](https://en.wikipedia.org/wiki/Petri_net) and [graphs](https://en.wikipedia.org/wiki/Graph_theory) theories.